Multilayer approximate nullspace methods for saddle point systems: Test problems

 { For the symmetric case, these are eight test problems obtained from the SuiteSparse Matrix Collection~\cite{davis2011university} (given in Table~\ref{tab:symmetric:matrices}).
 These problems are part of an optimal control collection (Vehical Dynamics and Optimization Lab - VDOL group) and arise in various applications.
 Specifically, reorientation, dynamic soaring, Goddart rocket, tumor angiogenesis problems are described in~\cite{betts2010practical}, \cite{zhao2004optimal}, \cite{goddard1920method} and \cite{ledzewicz2008analysis}, respectively.
 In Table~\ref{tab:symmetric:matrices}, we provide the smallest and largest eigenvalues of $A$.
 For most of the test problems in this set, $A$ is indefinite and for two problems $A$ is positive definite.}

-For the generalized case, eight matrices are used (given in Table~\ref{tab:generalized:matrices}).
-The first three, namely rajat04, rajat14 and fpga\_trans\_01, are from the SuiteSparse Matrix Collection. { The remaining five test matrices are generated from the IFISS software \cite{elman2014ifiss} for the steady-state solution of a linearized 2D Navier-Stokes equations and are obtained from for the lid-driven cavity problem with a spatial discretization based on $Q_2/Q_1$ elements and a uniform grid, varying the Reynolds number between $100$ and $900$.
-Since our method is a black-box algebraic approach, we ignore the fact that these problems arise from specific applications and treat them just as given test matrices.} The $B$ matrix in this case is numerically rank-deficient.
+For the structurally symmetric case, eight matrices are used (given in Table~\ref{tab:generalized:matrices}).
+The first three, namely rajat04, rajat14 and fpga\_trans\_01, are from the SuiteSparse Matrix Collection.
+The remaining five test matrices are generated from the IFISS software \cite{elman2014ifiss} for the steady-state solution of a linearized 2D Navier-Stokes equations and are obtained from for the lid-driven cavity problem with a spatial discretization based on $Q_2/Q_1$ elements and a uniform grid, varying the Reynolds number between $100$ and $900$.
+Since our method is a black-box algebraic approach, we ignore the fact that these problems arise from specific applications and treat them just as given test matrices.
+It is clear that problem specific solvers, see \cite{ElmSW14}, that exploit the underlying discrete differential properties of the operators will, in general, show better performance than black-box methods.
+The $B$ matrix in this case is numerically rank-deficient.
 Therefore, in the new scheme, we compute a nullspace basis of size $m-n+1$.
 In Table~\ref{tab:generalized:matrices}, we provide the smallest and largest eigenvalues of $A+A^T$.
 For three of the test problems in this set, $A+A^T$ is positive definite but close to singular, while for the remaining five problems it is robustly positive definite.

 For the general case, nine test matrices are used (given in Table~\ref{tab:general:matrices}).
 Six matrices are obtained from the SuiteSparse Matrix Collection and three are randomly generated.
 Here, garon1 and garon2 arise in the 2D finite element discretization of the Navier-Stokes equations with inlet and outlet on opposing sides of the geometry.
 Tolosa matrices (Tols90-4000) arise in the stability analysis of an airplane flight model.
 The three random matrices are generated as follows: Each block is generated randomly, and to avoid a singular system, a small perturbation of the form $\xi I_n$ is added to the $A$ block and $\xi [I_m\ 0]^T$ to the blocks $C$ and $B$, i.e. for given $m$ and $n$, $A\leftarrow \xi I_{n} + R_{n\times n}$, $B\leftarrow \xi[I_{m}\ 0]^T + R_{n \times m} $ and $C^T\leftarrow \xi[I_{m}\ 0]+ R_{m \times n} $ where $R_{n\times m}$ is a sparse random $n\times m$ matrix with uniformly distributed nonzeros between $0$ and $1$, with a density of $1\%$.
 In our tests, we chose $\xi=10^{-1}$.
 For all cases, if the right-hand side vector is available, we used it; otherwise, we generated the right-hand side vector from a solution vector of all ones to have a consistent system.